-The Company has access to £75m under a three year committed revolving credit facility provided by Lloyds TSB Bank plc, The Royal Bank of Scotland plc and Abbey National Treasury Services plc, which expires on 26 March 2013.
+The Company has access to £75m under a five year committed revolving credit facility provided by Lloyds TSB Bank plc, The Royal Bank of Scotland plc and Abbey National Treasury Services plc.
+The facility was renewed during the Regulatory Year, such that it now expires on 20 August 2017.
 The Company expects to raise further facilities, as required, at that time.